-During the period of the middle ages, such foods such as milk, eggs and even mea were not allowed to be eaten during Lent not only by church ruling but also by statute law.
+During the period of the middle ages, such foods such as milk, eggs and even mea were not allowed to be eaten during Lent.
+This decree was not only through a church ruling but also by statute law.
 The chief Lenten food was fish, and entries in the household accounts of King Edward III (who reigned England from 1327 to 1377 A.D.) show the amount of fish supplied to the king.

 The term Lent in reference to a period of fasting before the resurrection of Christ is not found in the Bible.
 The fact that this observance was NOT practiced by the early New Testament church is confirmed by the Catholic Church.
 They state that there was NO tradition in the early New Testament church of fasting before Easter (a holiday they created in order to replace the keeping of the Christian Passover). following.

 And there is the same silence observable in all the pre-Nicene Fathers (those who lived before the Council of Nicea which took place in 325 A.D.), though many had occasion to mention such an Apostolic institution IF IT HAD EXISTED" (1913 Catholic Encyclopedia article on the religious observance).

-Lent was observed exactly 40 days prior to the celebration of Ishtar - Esotre and other goddesses, by pagans such the Babylonians.
-It was also observed, at times, by the ancient Israelites.
-(Occult Holidays or God's Holy Days by F. Coulter, 2nd edition, page 79).
+Originally, Lent was observed 40 days before celebrating Ishtar - Esotre, and other goddesses, by pagans such the Babylonians.
+It was also observed, at times, by the ancient Israelites (Occult Holidays or God's Holy Days by F. Coulter, 2nd edition, page 79).